tonethar/IGME-330-Spring-2023/_to-do.md

 ## VII.
 Attendance policy?
 - Does a too generous attendance policy - "write us in advance and we'll excuse you" - hurt the weaker students (who are more likely to skip)?
-- Attendance - deduction for 2 or more absences
+- *"We would like you to let us know in advance if you are not going to make it to class, but absences are only excused with written documentation from the college"*
-- We would like you to let us know in advance if you are not going to make it to class, but absences are only excused with written documentation from the college
+- Automatic early alert to be sent when a student misses 2 classes?

 <hr>